-The Veletržní Palác is also very popular and interesting.
+The Veletržní Palác (UPDATED on October 20th: the link was removed – website not found) is also very popular and interesting.
 The Trade Fair Palace is the largest collection of modern and contemporary art in Prague, presented on six floors inside a marvelous functionalism style building.
 The Veletrzni Palac will charm you not only with its permanent expositions of 19th and 20th centuries French art, Czech art 1960-1995, 20th-century European art but also with its selected collections of interesting short-term exhibitions.

-The gallery of the Prague Castle named the Sternberg Palace is also a great place to appreciate art in Prague.
+The gallery of the Prague Castle named the Sternberg Palace (UPDATED on October 20th: the link was removed – website not found) is also a great place to appreciate art in Prague.
 Here you can find a great collection of ancient art (Greek & Roman) but also medieval art with some canvas of Breughels and Ruben and some Bohemian Miniature.
 You can also discover the work of the famous artist, for instance Rembrandt and Goya.

 If you are more a fan of contemporary and new art you can go to the DOX Centre for Contemporary Art.
 This museum contains many different kinds of art like graffiti, sculptures, videos.
 They promote new Czech artists and different art.